arhip14/Java_LeetCode_Practice/README.md

 ---

 ## 📚 About This Repository
-This repository contains my **solutions to LeetCode problems**, written for:
+This repository contains my **solutions to LeetCode problems**, created for:
 - Practicing **Java programming**
 - Strengthening **algorithmic thinking**
 - Preparing for **technical interviews**